Norman Malcolm: Philosophical work

 In 1959, his book Dreaming was published, in which he elaborated on Wittgenstein's question as to whether it really mattered if people who tell dreams "really had these images while they slept, or whether it merely seems so to them on waking".
 This work was also a response to Descartes' Meditations.

 Other than that he is known for propagating the view that common sense philosophy and ordinary language philosophy are the same.
 He was generally supportive of Moore's theory of knowledge and certitude, though he found Moore's style and method of arguing to be ineffective.
 His critique of Moore's articles on skepticism (and also on Moore's 'Here is a hand' argument) lay the foundation for the renewed interest in common sense philosophy and ordinary language philosophy.
+He was among the most important and influential of the ordinary-language philosophers in the United States.

 Malcolm was also a defender of a modal version of the ontological argument.
 In 1960 he argued that the argument originally presented by Anselm of Canterbury in the second chapter of his Proslogion was just an inferior version of the argument propounded in chapter three.
 His argument is similar to those produced by Charles Hartshorne and Alvin Plantinga.
 Malcolm argued that a God cannot simply exist as a matter of contingency but rather must exist in necessity if at all.
 He argued that if God exists in contingency then his existence is subject to a series of conditions that would then be greater than God and this would be a contradiction (referring to Anselm's definition of God as That than which Nothing Greater can be Conceived).